Click column header to sort

 Hours: 40 hours/week which includes one Weekend day as part of schedule.

 New and Exciting Opportunity In New Location.
-Opening Winter 2023.
 Columbia, Maryland Area!

 The Occupational Therapist I will perform evaluation and subsequent planning, execution, and supervision of therapy programs for persons with neuromotor dysfunction.
 The Occupational Therapist will participate in intra-disciplinary and interdisciplinary training programs for affiliating students, staff, and community agencies, clinical